 However, even for those not interested in art as a profession, learning the fundamentals of drawing offers many benefits.
 Drawing is often considered an introduction to many other art forms from painting to sculpture.
 It teaches students an understanding of color and shading.

-In the city of Houston, you can witness a wide collection of art museums, studios, and galleries that promote art and inspire new artists.
+In the city of Houston, and across the USA, you can witness a wide collection of art museums, studios, and galleries that promote art and inspire new artists.
 There are countless opportunities for students to study the arts and drawing and many schools and studios provide both part-time and full-time art courses for all ages.

 If you are interested in enhancing your skills and finding some drawing classes in Houston, here are some of the best options for both kids and adults.